 EARLY HISTORY OF THE AREA

-The earliest human inhabitants of the area were likely the ancestors of the Chumash people, who lived in the area at least as early as 13,000 years ago.
-A mere 10,000 years later a band of immigrants arrived from the Sonoran Desert to the east and either displaced or were absorbed into the indigenous population.
+The earliest human inhabitants of the what’s now Los Angeles were the Paleoamerican ancestors of the Chumash people, who lived in the area at least as early as 13,000 years ago.
+A mere 10,000 or so years later a band of immigrants arrived from the Sonoran Desert to the east and either displaced or were absorbed into the indigenous population.
 These people, now usually referred to as the Tongva, established major villages nearby including Hahamongna, Otsungna, and Yangna.

 SPANISH & MEXICAN ERA